vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 3. An iceberg post only order can be submitted  (<a name="0014-ORDT-009" href="#0014-ORDT-009">0014-ORDT-009</a>).
 4. An iceberg reduce only order is rejected (<a name="0014-ORDT-010" href="#0014-ORDT-010">0014-ORDT-010</a>).
 5. For an iceberg order that is submitted with total size x and display size y the margin taken should be identical to a regular order of size `x` rather than one of size `y` (<a name="0014-ORDT-011" href="#0014-ORDT-011">0014-ORDT-011</a>)
-In Spot market, for an iceberg order that is submitted with total size x and display size y the holding asset taken should be identical to a regular order of size `x` rather than one of size `y` (<a name="0014-ORDT-091" href="#0014-ORDT-091">0014-ORDT-091</a>)
 6. For an iceberg order, the orders are refreshed immediately after producing a trade.
 Every time volume is taken from the displayed quantity , the order is refreshed if display quantity < minimum peak size (<a name="0014-ORDT-012" href="#0014-ORDT-012">0014-ORDT-012</a>).
    - If the order is successfully refreshed , then the order loses its time priority and is pushed to the back of the queue
 7. For an iceberg order that's submitted when the market is in auction, iceberg orders trade according to their behaviour if they were already on the book (trading first the visible size, then additional if the full visible price level is exhausted in the uncrossing) (<a name="0014-ORDT-013" href="#0014-ORDT-013">0014-ORDT-013</a>).